poseidon-framework/poseidon-schema/README.md

 ### The `CHANGELOG.md` file

-Documentation of important changes in the history of a package.
+A markdown file to document changes in the history of a package.

 Example: